flyark/AFM-LIS/README.md

 Alternatively, if the repository is cloned or forked, ensure you have Jupyter Notebook installed on your system to run the `.ipynb` file.
 If you don't have Jupyter Notebook installed, it can be installed via pip:

+## Features
+- Extraction and processing of data from `.pdb` and `.json` files.
+- Calculation of PAE, pLDDT, and interaction scores between protein complexes.
+- Support for multiprocessing to enhance processing speed.
+- Generation of comprehensive data frames summarizing the interaction scores and other relevant metrics.
+- Output files are saved in both CSV and Excel formats for easy analysis.

 ## Usage